neopragma/provision-lightweight-development-environments/README.md

 My experience with attempting to set this up various ways leads me to recommend starting with category [4]: _a ready-to-run iso with no desktop and add packages to it_.

+## Failed attempts

 I tried several Linux distros and had mixed results.
 Some "failure stories" are documented here: [Failures](failures.md).

+Reminiscent of [Goldilocks and the Three Bears](http://www.dltk-teach.com/rhymes/goldilocks_story.htm), my conclusions about choosing a Linux distro for this purpose are:

+- Building from source (category [1]) and distros and "spins" based on Gentoo or Arch (category [2]) are not suitable for this use case because of the time required to run builds and install packages.
+Most of the pre-built "live" examples based on Arch and Gentoo are fragile; they don't boot consistently and they are difficult to provision with additional packages.
+People have created "works-on-my-machine" builds that you probably will be unable to customize.
+Arch and Gentoo distros also seem to be problematic for installing Chef, which I like to use for provisioning beyond the basic configuration.
+I did not investigate this, as the build time issue was sufficient reason to move on.
+- Distros and "spins" in category [5] (out-of-the-box system with a rich desktop environment installed) are not suitable for this use case because slimming them down to a small-footprint configuration is a poor use of your time; start with a more basic system instead.
+Also consider you will end up with packages installed that you don't need, and that you may not even know are present; these provide a threat surface for security exploits.
+- Distros and "spins" that provide a bootable system out-of-the-box and that install packages in binary form rather than building from source offer reasonable "time-to-usable" and habitability.
+These are Debian/Ubuntu and Fedora/CentOS distros.

 ## Roads not taken